qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 # Optional Arguments

-Sometimes, you want to implement a command that has arguments that do not need to be entered.
+Sometimes, you want to implement a command that has arguments that don’t need to be entered.
 Take a `/sayhi` command for example.
-You may want to say "Hi" to yourself, or to another player.
+You may want to say "Hi" to yourself or to another player.
 For that, we want this command syntax:

 ```mccmd
 /sayhi          - Says "Hi!" to yourself